.jpg)

 Career opportunities

-These programmes will prepare students for a broad range of statistical careers, particularly in the financial, medical, pharmaceutical and industrial sectors of the economy, but also with local and national government agencies, as well as in other areas.
-They will also provide an excellent foundation for students wishing to pursue advanced postgraduate research in statistics.
+This course will prepare students for a broad range of statistical careers, particularly in the financial, medical, pharmaceutical and industrial sectors of the economy, but also with local and national government agencies, as well as in other areas.
+It will also provide an excellent foundation for students wishing to pursue advanced postgraduate research in statistics.